-Termination as a Result of

-Terminated For Terminated without

-Cause or Cause or

-Resigned Without Good Death or Resigned with

-Reason(1)(2) Disability Good Reason(1)(2) Retirement(3)

-Pro-rated cash incentive plan compensation at

-target No Yes Yes Yes

-Cash severance No No Yes No

-Continued medical and dental benefits No Yes Yes No

-Continued vesting of restricted stock No No No Yes

-Full and immediate vesting of restricted stock

-and MSUs No Yes Yes Yes

-Modified tax-gross up N.A.
+Terminated For Cause or Resigned Without Good Reason (1)(2) Death or Disability Terminated without Cause or Resigned with Good Reason (1)(2) Retirement (3) Pro-rated cash incentive plan compensation at target No Yes Yes Yes Cash severance No No Yes No Continued medical and dental benefits No Yes Yes No Continued vesting of restricted stock No No No Yes Immediate vesting of restricted stock No Yes Yes No Continued vesting of MSUs and PSUs No Yes No No Immediate vesting of MSUs and PSUs No Yes Yes No Modified tax-gross up N.A.
 N.A.
-Yes(4) N.A
+(4) N.A